lichess-bot-devs/lichess-bot/README.md

 The working directory for the engine execution will be the lichess-bot directory.
 If your engine requires files located elsewhere, make sure they are specified by absolute path or copy the files to an appropriate location inside the lichess-bot directory.

 ## To Quit
-- Press CTRL+C
+- Press `CTRL+C`.
-- It may take some time to quit
+- It may take some time to quit.
 ## LeelaChessZero (Mac/Linux)

 - Download the weights for the id you want to play from here: https://lczero.org/play/networks/bestnets/